-If the letter C was shown at the code box in section A of this return, the reduced offset should be shown at C. However, the full amount of the offset will be allowed to a corporate tax entity that satisfies the residency requirement for imputation purposes if the Commissioner exercises discretion to allow it.
+If the letter C was shown at the code box in section A of this return, the reduced offset should be shown at .
+However, the full amount of the offset will be allowed to a corporate tax entity that satisfies the residency requirement for imputation purposes if the Commissioner exercises the discretion to allow it.

-More information on the situations where the offset reduction rule does not apply is available under the heading You may be entitled to the full amount of your current year FDT offset on page 2.
+More information on the situations where the offset reduction rule does not apply is available under the heading You may be entitled to the full amount of your current year FDT offset on page 3.

-How to calculate the amount to include at C Offsetable portion of current year FDT
+How to calculate the amount to include at Offsetable portion of current year FDT

 If the FDT liability attributable to items 1, 2, 3, 5 and 6 of the table below is less than or equal to 10% of the total franking credits that arose in the franking account for the income year, then the full amount of FDT liability recorded at B by a corporate tax entity that is a resident entity for imputation purposes for the relevant year can be used to calculate its FDT offset because of the current year's deficit.
-This same amount should be recorded in Section B at C Offsetable portion of current year FDT.
+This same amount should be recorded in section B at G Offsetable portion of current year FDT.

-Debits in the franking account from section 205-30 of the ITAA 1997
+Franking debits in the franking account arise under section 205-30 of the ITAA 1997 when:

-- Item 1 franking debits that arise when an entity franks a distribution - Item 2 franking debits that arise when the entity receives a refund of income tax - Item 3 franking debits that arise when an entity franks a distribution in contravention of the benchmark rule - Item 4 franking debits that arise when an entity ceases to be a franking entity - Item 5 franking debits that arise when a distribution by one entity is substituted for a distribution by another entity - Item 6 franking debits that arise when a tax exempt bonus share is issued in substitution for a franked distribution - Item 7 franking debits that arise when the Commissioner makes a determination under paragraph 204-30(3)(a) of the ITAA 1997 - Item 7A franking debits that arise under subsection 197-45(1) of the ITAA 1997 when an amount is transferred to an entity's share capital account in contravention of the share capital tainting rules - Item 7B franking debits that arise under subsection 197-65(2) of the ITAA 1997 because an entity chooses to untaint its share capital account - Item 9 franking debits that arise when a company buys a membership interest in an on-market buy back.
+Section 200-00 of the HAA 1007 When.
+Item 1 An entity franks a distribution Item 2 An entity receives a refund of income tax Item 3 An entity franks a distribution in contravention of the benchmark rule Item 4 An entity ceases to be a franking entity Item 5 A distribution by one entity is substituted for a distribution by another entity Item 6 A tax exempt bonus share is issued in substitution for a franked distribution Item 7 The Commissioner makes a determination under paragraph 204-30(3)(a) of the ITAA 1997 Item 7A An amount is transferred to an entity's share capital account in contravention of the share capital tainting rules Item 7B An entity chooses to untaint its share capital account Item 9 A company buys back a membership interest in an on-market buy-back

-Item 8 - franking debits that arise when an entity is taken to have paid a dividend under Division 7A of Part III of the Income Tax Assessment Act 1936 was repealed with effect from 1 July 2006 by Tax Laws Amendment (2007 Measures No. 3) Act 2007 (79 of 2007).
-Subject to the exceptions mentioned above and the special rule for late balancing entities, the amount that should be shown at Offsetable portion of current year FDT is calculated using the following method.
+Item 8 franking debits that arise when an entity is taken to have paid a dividend under Division 7A of Part III of the Income Tax Assessment Act 1936 was repealed with effect from 1 July 2006 by Tax Laws Amendment (2007 Measures No. 3) Act 2007 (79 of 2007).

+Subject to the exceptions mentioned above and the special rule for late balancing entities, the amount that should be shown at C Offsetable portion of current year FDT is calculated using the following method.